larryschirmer/wisdom-dot-fun/README.md

 These tokens can then be used to upvote/downvote other wisdom on the page building a sense of ownership.
 When content is first placed on the blockchain, it is afforded one point.
 When any content is down voted to zero, the system skips decrypting the data and it is no longer available on the site.

 Sound Fun?
-We thought so… Now get in there and say something fun
+I thought so… Now get in there and say something fun